Sen. Grassley, 87, says he tested positive for coronavirus

-WASHINGTON (AP) — Iowa Sen. Chuck Grassley, the longest-serving Republican senator and third in the line of presidential succession, said he has tested positive for the coronavirus.
+WASHINGTON (AP) — Iowa Sen. Chuck Grassley, the longest-serving Republican senator and third in the line of presidential succession, said Tuesday that he has tested positive for the coronavirus.

 Grassley, 87, had announced earlier Tuesday that he was quarantining after being exposed to the virus and was waiting for test results.
 On Tuesday evening, he tweeted that he had tested positive.